PowerBlox/infrastructure/README.md

 ```

 the updated package is then deployed running the terraform script described in their specific sections above (via `terraform init`)

+**PLEASE NOTE!** before building the archive for deployment with the make command above, make sure to create a `.env` file containing the right db credential, this can be done copying the template `cd lambda/readings/ && cp .env.template .env` and filling it with values.

 ## Frontend